|

 Weighing yeast dough into equal portions.

-Shape each piece of a dough into a ball.
+Shape each piece of the dough into a ball.
 Place each bun onto a baking sheet lined with parchment or a silicone mat.

 Shaping yeast dough into buns.